July 01, 2015

 National League of Nursing Comes to Campus

-On October 25 to 27, 2013, the Jefferson School of Nursing hosted the National League for Nursing (NLN) Elsevier 8th Annual Technology Conference.
+On October 25 to 27, 2013, the Jefferson College of Nursing hosted the National League for Nursing (NLN) Elsevier 8th Annual Technology Conference.
 Many faculty members participated in this three-day conference as presenters.

 - John Duffy and his simulation colleague Dawn Ferry from Widener University facilitated a pre-conference session on the topic of “Debriefing: The Basics and Beyond.”